mpcox/203.328/README.md

 This section is very important because it describes what you need to do for your report.
 This is where all the marks for this module come from.

-Your report should be 4-5 pages and should include:
+Your report should be 4-5 pages long and should include:

 * Your name and Massey student ID
 * Brief sections labeled Introduction, Methods, Results, Discussion and References.
 This text should contain:

   1. The ID of your dataset (e.g., AB1234)
-  2. The full DNA sequence of the largest fragment you assembled
+  2. The full DNA sequence of the largest contig you assembled
   3. The species you think your sample came from (plus your reasoning)
   4. The gene you think your sequence represents (plus your reasoning)
-  5. A brief description of this gene (e.g., using online information, such as GenBank).
+  5. A brief description of this gene found using online information, such as GenBank.
 What does the gene do?
 How does it work?
   > Hint: A proportion of your marks will be allocated to getting the right species and gene.
 Make sure that you are certain about this!
-Analyze a number of different assembled fragments if you are not sure, and ask for advice in class.
+Blast a number of different contigss if you are not sure, and ask for advice in class.

 * Three graphs, plotted in R, that show the effects of *k*-mer value on assembly quality: *k*-mer value versus number of contigs; *k*-mer value versus average contig length; and *k*-mer value versus the maximum contig length.
 These graphs should be plotted from a *k*-mer of 3 to the size of your input reads (odd numbered *k*-mers only).
    > Note: given your training in module 1 and later in this course, all graphs should now be plotted in R.

-* Results text describing what these plots look like and describing their similarities and differences.
+* Results text describing what these plots look like, and noting their similarities and differences.

-* The exact text of your pseudocode and actual computer code to automate the assembly process.
+* The pseudocode and exact computer code you used to automate the assembly process.
    > Hint: the code will be run to check that it works.
 Take care not to just cut-and-paste.

-* Discussion text using what you know about de Bruijn graph assembly to explain why these graphs have their characteristic shapes.
+* Discussion text that uses what you know about de Bruijn graph assembly to explain why these three graphs have their characteristic shapes.
 Why do we see better assemblies at some values of *k* and not others?
 What are the features of the data and the de Bruijn graph method that cause the graphs to have these shapes?
-   > Hint: A lot of the marks of this assignment are based on this discussion.
-Spend a lot of time on this part, and make sure you really understand what the assembler is doing and how that affects the graphs you have plotted.
+   > Hint: A lot of the marks for this assignment are awarded for this discussion.
+Spend plenty of time on this part, and make sure you really understand what the assembler is doing and how that creates the graphs you have plotted.

 ## Grading Criteria

-The report should be a full and professional document.
+Your report should be a complete and professional document.
 Make sure the layout is clear and check your spelling!
-The grading criteria below show the allocation of marks.
+The grading criteria below list the allocation of marks.
 Note that you get most marks for explaining why the graphs have their characteristic shapes and how this relates to the de Bruijn assembly process.
 Allocate your time and effort accordingly.

 Task | Marks | Percentage
 :---- | ----: | ----: